-(Registration number 2003/011612/30) Financial Statements for the year ended 30 June 2019
+(Registration number 2003/011612/30) Financial Statements for the year ended 30 June 2020

-40. Prior period errors (continued)
+38. Prior period errors (continued)

-40.7.
+38.9.
 Prior period error - Taxation:

-During the period under review restatements were made to the 2017/18 comparative figures resulting in a change to the net surplus/(deficit) before taxation which resulted in a change to the deferred and income tax calculations.
-The calculation was adjusted and the comparative statements for 2017/18 financial year have been restated.
+During the period under review restatements were made to the 2018/19 comparative figures resulting in a change to the deferred and income tax calculations.
+The calculation was adjusted and the comparative statements for 2018/19 financial year have been restated.
 The effect of the correction of the error(s) is summarised below: